-2016 Annual Consumer Confidence Report
+Consumer Confidence Report

-Zone 7 Water Agency provides treated drinking water to four major water retailers, along with a small number of direct customers, serving approximately 239,000 people in Pleasanton, Livermore, Dublin and the Dougherty Valley area of San Ramon.
+Zone 7 Water Agency provides treated drinking water to four major water retailers, along with a small number of direct customers, serving more than 240,000 people in Pleasanton, Livermore, Dublin and the Dougherty Valley area of San Ramon.
 Zone 7 also provides untreated water to local agricultural users and provides flood protection to 425 square miles of eastern Alameda County.
-All water supplied during 2016 met the regulatory standards set by the State and federal governments and, in almost all cases, the quality was significantly better than required.
+All water supplied during 2017 met the regulatory standards set by the State and federal governments and, in almost all cases, the quality was significantly better than required.